metapolator/metapolator/README.md

 mkdir ~/src;
 cd ~/src;
 # Install system dependencies
-sudo apt-get install -y build-essential autoconf libtool python-dev python-virtualenv python-setuptools python-pip unzip git texlive-metapost mysql-client mysql-server libmysqlclient-dev t1utils libffi-dev libevent-dev libxml2-dev libxslt-dev woff-tools;
+sudo apt-get install -y build-essential autoconf libtool python-dev python-virtualenv python-setuptools python-pip unzip git texlive-metapost mysql-client mysql-server libmysqlclient-dev t1utils libffi-dev libevent-dev libxml2-dev libxslt-dev woff-tools chromium-browser;
 # During the install process of mysql, note your root password

 # Install fontforge from git master (When someone makes a new release of fontforge and someone packages it for Debian, then you can do "sudo apt-get install -y fontforge python-fontforge;")